tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 tags: strategy
 ---

-In this post I’m going to argue that bringing pre-existing models and frameworks to my client work is the **biggest mistake I’ve made in the past two years**.
+In this post I’m going to argue that bringing pre-existing off-the-shelf models and frameworks to my client work is the **biggest mistake I’ve made in the past two years**.

 A framework as I’m going to refer to it in this post is essentially a useful abstraction.
 A tool for thinking about a situation that allows teams to use a shared mental model and a shared vocabulary.